kinotus/website-citygml/validation/index.md

 [Applications of 3D city models]({{ site.baseurl }}/applications/) may be affected by inconsistencies in the data.
-The generic use cases to be explored are the creation and maintenance of CityGML models for national and regional mapping including visualization, and analysis such as:
+The generic use cases to be explored are the creation and maintenance of CityGML models for national and regional mapping including visualisation, and spatial analysis such as:

 * Line of sight;
 * Shading;